lerenn/asyncapi-codegen/examples/ping/v3/README.md

   Controller *AppController
 }

-type ServerSubscriber struct {
-	Controller *AppController
-}

-func (s ServerSubscriber) PingMessageReceivedFromPingChannel(ctx context.Context, req PingMessage) {
+func (s Subscriber) PingMessageReceivedFromPingChannel(ctx context.Context, ping PingMessage) {
-	// Generate a pong message, set as a response of the request resp := NewPongMessage()
-	resp.SetAsResponseFrom(&req)
-	// -- You can modifiy the response here

-	// Publish the pong message
+  // Publish the pong message, with the callback function to modify it
-	// Note: it will indefinitely wait to publish as context has no timeout err := s.Controller.PublishPongMessageOnPongChannel(ctx, resp)
+  // Note: it will indefinitely wait to publish as context has no timeout err := s.Controller.ReplyToPingMessageWithPongMessageOnPongChannel(ctx, ping, func(pong *PongMessage) {
+  	// Reply with the same event than the ping pong.Payload.Event = ping.Payload.Event
+  })

-	// -- Error management
+  // ...
 }

 func main() {